 3. Field unobtrusive sights, with no sharp edges.

 The initial effort was on a 16” Rossi Model 92 in .357 Magnum.
 Armed with a belt sander, files and a Dremel tool, I was a force to be reckoned with.
 I lowered the rear sight enough that it was necessary to cut a new notch with a cutoff wheel.
-After little dehorning and a baptism in cold blue, it looks like this:
+I finished it with a little dehorning and a baptism in cold blue,

 I had a spare Marbles 450W with the 1/16” white bead, which fits Rossi’s front dovetail better than most.
 It’s also infinitely sturdier (and 0.200 shorter) than the factory offering.